 In the fall of 2008 LMU was invited to co-sponsor the National Symposium on The Present and Future of Catholic Hispanic Ministry In the U.S. by Prof. Hosffman Ospino of Boston College.
 After a discussion that included the leadership of the Department of Theological Studies and the Center for Religion and Spirituality, LMU’s Chief Academic Officer, Ernest Rose, authorized LMU to join Barry University and the Congar Institute as an official co-sponsor of the June, 2009 Symposium hosted by Boston College.
 In 2010, the fruits of that Symposium process were published in Hispanic Ministry in the 21st Century: Present and Future, which has become an important tool for those working in Hispanic ministry throughout the United States.

-In the summer of 2014 LMU will be the host of the National Symposium on Catholic Hispanic Ministry in the U.S., a particularly important initiative involving a consortium of six other co-sponsoring Catholic universities including, Barry University, Boston College, the School of Religion and Religious Education at Fordham University, Notre Dame University, Seattle University and the Jesuit School of Theology of Santa Clara University together with the Department of Religious Studies of Santa Clara University as well as the Congar Institute of San Antonio, Texas.
+In the summer of 2014 LMU will be the host of the National Symposium on Catholic Hispanic Ministry in the U.S., a particularly important initiative involving a consortium of co-sponsoring Catholic universities including, Barry University, Boston College, the School of Religion and Religious Education at Fordham University, Notre Dame University, Seattle University and the Jesuit School of Theology of Santa Clara University together with the Department of Religious Studies of Santa Clara University as well as the Congar Institute of San Antonio, Texas.
 Additionally, Archbishop José H. Gomez has warmly welcomed the initiative.

-The Symposium will engage writers and specialists in seven different topic areas and subsequent to the 2014 gathering will publish a follow-up book in order to make the Symposium’s reflections available to a wide audience.
+The Symposium will engage writers and specialists in eight different topic areas and subsequent to the 2014 gathering will publish a follow-up book in order to make the Symposium’s reflections available to a wide audience.